European Economic Intelligence · 2026 Outlook

 Hold at 2.0%

 ECB pauses.
-Inflation ticking up to 2.5% in March — tariff uncertainty complicates the outlook.
+Inflation ticking up to 2.6% in March — trade policy uncertainty complicates the outlook.

 Source: ECB Monetary Policy Decisions via Trading Economics · Morningstar (Dec 2025)